Home > Pies, Tarts, and Crisps > Caramel Corn Apple Galette For Two

 • Don’t worry about perfection – Galette’s are intentionally a little rustic and you don’t need to fret too much about making a perfect circle.

-• Roll in the middle and rotate – I find rolling out dough all the way to the edges may not create an even layer of dough.
-In contrast, if you roll the dough primarily in the middle, then rotate it, you will naturally roll out the edges.
+• Roll in the middle and rotate – I find rolling out dough to the edges may not create an even layer of dough.
+In contrast, if you roll the dough primarily in the middle, and then rotate it, you will naturally roll out the edges.
 Roll and rotate a few times until you get the 8-inch circle.

-• Grind the freeze dried corn to a powder – Grinding the corn allows more flavor to release into the custard.
+• Grind the freeze-dried corn to a powder – Grinding the corn allows more flavor to be released into the custard.
 As opposed to leaving the kernels whole.

 • Keep an eye on the brown sugar while it is heating – Sugar can burn very quickly, and it usually happens when you step away from it!
 It won’t take too long for it to caramelize and I recommend watching it the whole time.